Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ## Testing

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project in order to ensure that there were no syntax errors in the project (e.g. the code was fully accurate and correctly structured throughout).
+The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project (6 html pages, 2 forms & css page) in order to ensure that there were no syntax errors in the project (e.g. the code was fully accurate and correctly structured throughout).
+This testing confirmed that the code was fully in order (no errors found).

-### Testing User Stories from User Experience (UX) Section
+## Testing User Stories from User Experience (UX) Section

-## First Time Visitor Goals
+### First Time Visitor Goals

 1. As a First Time Visitor, I want to quickly establish what services the gym offers and what is the process for enquiring about joining as a member.
 - Upon entering the home page of the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Hero Image with Text and a "Join Us Now" Call to Action button.
 - The main points are made immediately made with the Hero Image (Woman Working Out), the heading "Roche Fitness" and the logo on the Navbar and a brief paragraph explaining what the service offered is.
-- The user has two options on the main home page, click the call to action button, go to other links or scroll down and view the footer at the bottom which has general information.
+- The user has two options on the main home page, click the Call to Action Button, go to other links or scroll down and view the Footer at the bottom which has general information.

 2. As a First Time Visitor, I want to be able to easily navigate throughout the site pages and find key information about the location of the gym and contact details (email & phone) for enquiries.
 - The site has been designed to be fluid and easy to follow.
 At the top of every page there is a clean navigation bar, and each link word clearly describes why they would follow that link.
 - The logo has a link to the Home Page so no matter where the user is in the site, they can always return to the main page.
-- The Call to Action buttons for "Join Us" are listed in the Home Page and Join Page, and the Contact Our Team button brings the user to the Join page.
+- The Call to Action buttons for "Join Us" are listed in the Home Page and Join Page, and the "Contact Our Team" button brings the user to the Join page.
 - The Join Us button when clicked opens an Enquiry Page which has options for submitting a query to the Gym Team in respect of enquiring about membership options.

 3. As a First Time Visitor, I want to view testimonials from gym members to understand how current members view the services available and whether the gym would suit me to apply.